Spiritual Direction is one person inviting another person to accompany them on their faith journey.

 - the ‘guide’ listens carefully to the ‘pilgrim’ reflecting on his/her daily life experiences

-- both pilgrim and guide seek to pay attention to the presence of God in the pilgrim’s life
+- both pilgrim and guide seek to pay attention to the presence of the Divine in the pilgrim’s life

-- both are seeking to nurture the life of God in the pilgrim and to encourage the expression of this in ordinary and practical living
+- both are seeking to nurture the life of the Divine in the pilgrim and to encourage the expression of this in ordinary and practical living

-Spiritual direction is really not about being ‘directed’, rather it is about being encouraged to draw closer to God.
+Spiritual direction is really not about being ‘directed’, rather it is about being encouraged to draw closer to the Divine.
 It is not therapy, counselling, teaching, mentoring or coaching, though there may at times be elements of these.

 Spiritual Direction may help you:

-- identify and trust your own experiences of God
+- identify and trust your own experiences of the Divine

 - integrate spirituality into your daily life